St Joseph's Roman Catholic Church, Hay-on-Wye: First mass centre in the Cheese Market (1926 - 1967)

 A combined cheese market and town hall was built in 1835 in Castle Street, on the site of a pre 17th-century Guildhall (formerly the Hay-on-Wye Town Hall).
-The hired rooms were used as a Masonic lodge until 1972.
+The hired rooms were rented to many local groups including the Masons until 1972.
 The upstairs door had "a curious peephole" and "a round circle of wood that can be slid sideways from the inside to check for intruders" alluding to secretive Masonic ceremonies.

 Thomas J. Madigan (born 1878) was recorded as "a servant" in the Liverpool 1901 census.
 By 1909, he was a "stable hand" at Kinnersley Castle when he married Edith Adelaide James, daughter of the station master at Kinnersley railway station.
 They had two sons, Terrence and Desmond (aka Dessie); the brothers married two sisters Mildred and Gloria (née Harrison), respectively.
 By 1925, Thomas Madigan was a councillor for Hay Town Council and was a justice of the peace for Hay and Brecon.
 He owned two businesses in Castle Street (opposite H.R.
 Grant's shop), one selling car/bicycle parts and petrol from the pavement.
 The other business was the Plaza Cinema (now Hay Cinema Bookshop).
 He also owned a garage (previously owned by J.V.
 Like) opposite the Swan Hotel.
 Thomas gained his knowledge of car mechanics from a correspondence course.